 Sydney is one of the biggest cities in Australia and is famous worldwide, especially for its Opera.
 It attracts a growing number of tourists each year, whether local or international.
-In September 2018, the number of tourists visiting the city was around 10 million in one year.
-Not only is the surfing culture very prominent, Sydneysiders in general are described as “laid back”.
-Here is our complete guide if you visit Sydney, so you won’t miss a thing during your travels in Australia!
+The number of tourists (from overseas and interstate) visiting the city is around 40 million per year.
+Not only is the surfing culture very prominent, Sydneysiders in general are described as “laid backβ.
+Here is our complete guide if you visit Sydney, so you wonβt miss a thing during your travels in Australia!

 How to get to Sydney?